biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 ---

-As part of the Open Bioinformatics Foundation, Biopython is participating in Google Summer of Code (GSoC) again in 2010.
-We are supporting João Rodrigues in his project, "[Extending Bio.PDB: broadening the usefulness of BioPython's Structural Biology module](GSOC2010_Joao "wikilink")."
+As part of the Open Bioinformatics Foundation, Biopython is participating in Google Summer of Code (GSoC) again in 2011.
+This page contains a list of project ideas for the upcoming summer; potential GSoC students can base an application on any of these ideas, or propose something new.

 In 2009, Biopython was involved with GSoC in collaboration with our friends at